 Birding walking safaris

-Explore different terrains and ecosystems on foot in search of different species of birds some of which can’t be seen elsewhere in the world.
+Meanwhile, explore different terrains and ecosystems on foot in search of different species of birds some of which can’t be seen elsewhere in the world.
 Many birds can be seen especially in the bushy grasslands, woodlands, hilly slopes, open areas, Lake Shores and forests while on the walking safaris.
 On a walking birding safari, you will have a chance to discover the sights and sounds of beautiful birds.
-Uganda is a home to over 1080 species of birds some of which can’t be seen elsewhere in the world, with a total of 33 Important Bird Areas offering sights.
+Furthermore, Uganda is a home to over 1080 species of birds some of which can’t be seen elsewhere in the world, with a total of 33 Important Bird Areas offering sights.

 Whichever form of walking safari in Uganda begins with all-inclusive briefing provided by Park Rangers on the different ways of conducting yourself when meeting wildlife on-foot as they are sighted from time to time.
 Watch the spectacular sunrise and sunset while coming face to face and personal with the phenomenal wildlife species.

 When to go for walking safaris in Uganda?

 Uganda is a safe country which can be visited all-year, however the perfect time for enjoying walking safaris is between June and September, then December through February.
 This is because, during these months, the weather is considered favorable for spotting lots of wildlife species reason being, vegetation is sprinkled and sparse thus effortless to cover a large areas on top of that, the trails are passable so one can easily traverse without a lot of trouble compared to the rainy season which is mostly from Match to May and November.
 When it comes to savannah-dominated National Parks and Wildlife Reserves, the few permanent watering holes offer unmatched wildlife viewing experiences as animals gather together on drinking points which offers wonderful sights to the animals.

 Always on a walking safari don’t forget to pack a variety of packing which include